andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Pouty pause

-As Mark teaches us each individual segment I get the hang of it pretty quickly.
-It's when we link all of them together where my head starts to spin.
-When we start to link 3 and 4 segments together I realize I'm going to need a notebook to write all this down.
 Halfway through the first week I finally capitulate back to my comfort zone,

 "Ok that's it, I'm gonna need to make a spreadsheet."